 Sea World– I know that this a touchy amusement park for some folks who are against the captivity of animals, apologize ahead of time.
 I have not personally attended Sea World in Florida, only in California.
 I can’t tell you what condition everything there is in, though I can say, I was severely disappointed when we visited the one in California.
 Do your research very carefully, and decide for yourself if this is one you want to visit.

 Lego Land– Again, I didn’t visit Lego Land in Orlando this time around.
 I have been to the one in California, but it has been several years.
 It looks like a ton of fun for the little ones and we did have a blast last time we stopped in.
 I wouldn’t recommend going there if your children are teens and above.
 I just don’t really think they would enjoy as much as the younger kids.

-Beach– We stopped into several beaches to watch the surfers and collect sea shells.
-We had so much fun looking for sea shells the first day, that we actually went back for a second day of fun!
+Beach– We stopped into several beaches to watch the surfers and collect seashells.
+We had so much fun looking for seashells the first day, that we actually went back for the second day of fun!
 Stay for a beautiful sunset, but be aware that it can get a little chilly at night.

 To save some money you may want to consider:

-What’s you favorite thing to do with for rest day at Disney World?
+What’s your favorite thing to do with for rest day at Disney World?